-Lung cancer UK price tag eclipses the cost of any other cancer, study findsNovember 7th, 2012 in Cancer /
+Lung cancer UK price tag eclipses the cost of any other cancer, study findsNovember 7, 2012 in Medicine & Health / Cancer

 The cost of lung cancer to the UK economy is £2.4 billion each year, far higher than the cost of any other cancer.
 This highlights the urgent need to continue to reduce the number of young people who become addicted to tobacco – as smoking causes more than eight in 10 lung cancers in the UK.
 The research is presented at the NCRI Cancer Conference in Liverpool today (Wednesday).

 The same Oxford University study found that the total annual cost of all cancers to the UK economy is £15.8bn.
 Half (£7.6bn) of the total economic cost of cancer to the UK is due to premature deaths and time off work, followed by healthcare costs (35 per cent, £5.6bn) and unpaid care to cancer patients by friends and family (16 per cent, £2.6bn).
 Health care spending represents a cost of £90 per person in the UK population.